friscolt/friscolt.github.io/bloodvessels.md

 ### Statement

-I thank [Dr. José de Jesús Rangel-Magdaleno](https://scholar.google.es/citations?user=aBNkfEsAAAAJ&hl=es), [Dr. Hayde Peregrina-Barreto](https://scholar.google.es/citations?user=Wh2blp0AAAAJ&hl=es), and [Dr. Julio Cesar Ramirez-San-Juan](https://scholar.google.es/citations?user=xN03bqgAAAAJ&hl=es) for integrating me into the speckle team.
-Also, as soon as I have authorization and the work is published, I will report the codes of the methods used.
+I thank [Dr. José de Jesús Rangel-Magdaleno](https://scholar.google.es/citations?user=aBNkfEsAAAAJ&hl=es), [Dr. Hayde Peregrina-Barreto](https://scholar.google.es/citations?user=Wh2blp0AAAAJ&hl=es), and [Dr. Julio Cesar Ramirez-San-Juan](https://scholar.google.es/citations?user=xN03bqgAAAAJ&hl=es) for integrating me into the **speckle team**.
+Also, as soon as I have authorization and the work is published, I will report the **codes** of the methods used.

-I am currently working on denoising with wavelets, improve quality image, segmenting with traditional and clustering methods such as knn.
+I am currently working on **denoising** with wavelets, improve quality image, segmenting with traditional and **clustering** methods such as knn.

 ![Visualization and localization of blood vessels in speckle images](/images/bloodvessels.png)

 ---
 ### Research

-Our research helps to improve the visualization of blood vessels inside the biological tissue.
-To achieve this goal we carry out research in biophotonics, high noise signals, digital image processing, and segmentation algorithms.
+Our research helps to improve the visualization of **blood vessels** inside the **biological tissue**.
+To achieve this goal we carry out research in biophotonics, high noise signals, **digital image processing**, and segmentation algorithms.

-In this research we address the use of the Discrete Wavelet Transform (DWT) as a multilevel filtering method and region segmentation techniques to improve visualization and localization in LSI images.
+In this research we address the use of the **Discrete Wavelet Transform** (DWT) as a multilevel filtering method and region segmentation techniques to **improve visualization and localization** in LSI images.

 ---
 ### Summary